mwmlln/tails-on-trails/README.md

  * Login page

     Registered and returning users can use the login button to open the login page and supply their username and password to login.
-    On successful login, users will be redirected to the index page with a message to inform them that they logged in successfully and they choose any options provided in the page.
+    On successful login, users will be redirected to the index page with a message to inform them that they logged in successfully and they can choose any options provided in the page.

     <details><summary>Login Page</summary>
     <img src="static/documentation/ss/sign_in.png" width="500">